Dog-Friendly Hunter Valley, NSW: Visiting with a Dog

 Dog-Friendly Hunter Valley

-Dog-Friendly Wineries in the Hunter Valley
+Dog-Friendly Sightseeing in the Hunter Valley

-Plenty of wineries in the Hunter Valley welcome dogs
+Many wineries in the Hunter Valley welcome dogs

-During our most recent visit to the Hunter Valley with our dog, we visited Briar Ridge Vineyard in the Mount View area, which claims to be the most dog-friendly winery in the Hunter!
-At this cellar doors, dogs are allowed both inside and outside on the large verandah, the perfect spot to enjoy a tasting in the afternoon sunshine.
+One of my favourite wineries in the Hunter Valley is Briar Ridge Vineyard in the Mount View area.
+Claiming to be the most dog-friendly winery in the Hunter, dogs are allowed both inside and outside on the large verandah.
+And in addition to cheese and charcuterie boards for humans, you can also add a dog treat platter to your booking!

 Briar Ridge Vineyard Dog Treat Platter